 This means that you aren’t going to see all of the groceries my shopping trip that I used to make all of the meals we ate.

-- Thursday — Kielbasa, Peas, Twice Baked Potatoes
+- Tuesday — Beef, Twice Baked Potatoes, Cantaloupe

-Cashback earned this week: 125 points for submitting my receipts to Fetch rewards + $1 back from iBotta for buying bread, milk. water, and scanning a receipt.
+Cashback earned this week: 50 points for submitting my receipts to Fetch rewards + submitting my receipt to iBotta rewards.